reusable-ui/reusable-ui-monorepo/states/active-state/README.md

 Emits lifecycle events in response to activate/deactivate phase transitions.

-This hook observes the resolved `activePhase` from `useActiveState()` and triggers the appropriate callbacks defined in `ActiveStatePhaseEventProps`, such as:
+This hook observes the resolved `activePhase` from `useActiveBehaviorState()` and triggers the appropriate callbacks defined in `ActiveStatePhaseEventProps`, such as:

 - `onActivateStart`
 - `onActivateEnd`